 There’s three periods in the quote of President Johnson’s assertion.
 I highlight it with a dark colored box in the screencapture of the Rhode Island lawsuit version and in red in my verbatim text from the lawsuit transcript.
 That’s an ellipsis, understood by well-educated readers as indicating missing words that aren’t really necessary; the reader gets the point even in their absence.
 Often, entire paragraphs are missing, and that’s readily obvious when readers glance into the full context.

 But what’s missing from the full context of President Johnson’s speech?
 Three words: “radioactive materials and.”
-Read through the full speech — either the cumbersome non word-searchable photographed version via the link the lawsuits provide, or via a word-searchable archive version I found — and you see it isn’t about global warming in the least, it’s about restoring what man’s technology has wrecked; highway beautification; clean rivers; the harm of air and water pollution; and the overall need to remedy the problems.
-It’s possible he meant to say carbon monoxide, a genuine recognizable pollutant instead of carbon dioxide, which only the Obama-era Environmental Protection Agency has labeled that way because they declare it causes harm to health an human welfare as a main driver of global warming.
-But what’s plainly obvious is how the words “radioactive materials” completely undercut the idea that the speech was a global warming warning clarion call.
+Read through the full speech — either the cumbersome non word-searchable photographed version via the link the lawsuits provide**, or via a word-searchable archive version I found — and you see it isn’t about global warming in the least, it’s about restoring what man’s technology has wrecked; highway beautification; clean rivers; the harm of air and water pollution; and the overall need to remedy the problems.
+What’s plainly obvious is how the words “radioactive materials” completely undercut the idea that the speech was a global warming warning clarion call.

 So, are the people who prepared and wrote the seven Sher Edling lawsuits guilty of trying to deliberately misconstrue what President Johnson said?
 I wouldn’t put a big wager on it.